solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 We sequentially give a review on these claimed organisms by enumerating, with the same terms of the work, the aspects that the author attributes to different organisms which he believes to have recognized.

+A. Sponges

+1. Urania

+"Round, lobed bodies with an obvious place of growth." – "Folds caused by contraction." – "Circumvented spiral." – "The structure consists of an outer membrane enclosing lamellar layers." – "Blue color." – "Obvious stratification.
+One might attempt to place the form among the corals if the outer form did not exist." – "We believe to see the indication of a mouth opening."

 ...